aau-claaudia/hpc/docs/ucloud/guides/application-guides/transcriber/index.md

    - In this example, we clicked on the folder "New folder" from before and selected our audio file.
     ![Transcriber Node Assigned](/assets/img/UCloud/Transcriberguide22.jpg)

+   **Note** The app can only process .mp3, .mp4, .m4a, .wav and .mpg files.
+If your file is in another format we reccomend to use VLC to convert it to one of the supported formats.
+VLC can be downloaded from software center / company portal.

 5. **Select the output directory**:
    - We recommend selecting where your output will be saved.